Bishop Auckland railway station: Decline

-The station remained more or less intact (although increasingly forlorn and run-down) for more than 20 years thereafter, though by the early 1980s only the former platform 3 was in use (along with the former Bishop Auckland East signal box).
-It was eventually replaced by the current structure on 6 June 1986.
-This stands on the site of the former Crook branch platform, on a siding off the now single 'main' line which continues on towards Stanhope and Eastgate.
+The station remained more or less intact, although increasingly forlorn and run-down, for more than 20 years thereafter; by the early 1980s, only the former platform 3 was in use along with the former Bishop Auckland East signal box.
+It was eventually replaced by the current structure on 6 June 1986, which stands on the site of the former Crook branch platform, on a siding off the now single line which continues towards Stanhope and Eastgate.
 The signal box was abolished at the same time, with neighbouring Shildon box assuming control of the much-simplified layout.

-The remaining station buildings were then demolished and the site sold off for retail redevelopment.
+The remaining station buildings were then demolished, and the site was sold off for retail redevelopment.
 The former goods yard is now a supermarket with carpark, and the Durham platform is now the site of a cycling and motoring store and a bank.